ignite/cli/docs/guide/blog/comment-blog.md

 ## Core Concepts

-This tutorial relies on the `blog` blockchain that you built in the build a blog tutorial.
+This tutorial relies on the `blog` blockchain that you built in the `Build a Blog Tutorial.`

 ## Fetch Functions Using List Command

-To get the useful functions for this tutorial, you use the `starport scaffold list comment --no-message` command.
+To get the useful functions for this tutorial, you use the `starport scaffold list NAME [field]... [flags]` command.
 Make sure to familiarize yourself with the command.

 1. Navigate to the `blog` directory that you created in the build a blog tutorial.